Finding Your Latine Community in College

 Look for Latine-Focused Groups on Campus

-And if you’re interested in Greek life, Arizona State University has a list of Latine fraternities and sororities to join (like Gamma Alpha Omega and Gamma Zeta Alpha), where you’ll have a great opportunity to make lifelong friends.
+Club fairs are a great way to find out more about on-campus groups you can join to find people with similar interests and backgrounds.
+And if you’re interested in Greek life, there may be Latine fraternities and sororities to join on your campus (like Gamma Alpha Omega and Gamma Zeta Alpha), where you’ll have a great opportunity to make lifelong friends.

 Look for Support Staff on Campus